notnyt/beaglebone/README.md

 These examples will show the various ways to interact with the Beaglebones IO hardware.
 They will need to be executed as root in order to function correctly.

 ### GPIO
 The GPIO pins on the Beaglebone run at **3.3v**.
-Do not provide more than this voltage to any pin or risk damaging the hardware.
+Do not provide more than 3.3v to any GPIO pin or risk damaging the hardware.

 GPIO pins have two modes, input and output.
 These modes are represented by the symbols **:IN** and **:OUT**.